-It is 6 months since I wrote my last Mallorca Property Market Report and it is always a little bit worrying going back to reflect on what one has said and, whether with the benefit of hindsight, an alternative conclusion might have emerged!
-Back in March the big question was whether we could call the “bottom of the market” and what that might actually mean in practice – one thing is a market that has touched bottom and ready to move up the gears quickly, with real growth just around the corner, while the other is a market where values have bottomed out but the expectations are much less about growth and much more about “stagnation”!
+It has been six months since I wrote my last Mallorca Property Market Report.
+It is always a little bit worrying going back to reflect on what one has said and whether, with the benefit of hindsight, an alternative conclusion might have emerged!
+Back in March, the big question was whether we could call the “bottom of the market” and what that might mean in practice – one thing is a market that has touched bottom and is ready to move up the gears quickly, with real growth just around the corner, while the other is a market where values have bottomed out.
+Still, the expectations are less about change and more about “stagnation”!

-My conclusion at the time was that we may indeed be able to call the bottom of the market if we were to define it in terms of reaching the “bottom of the cycle of underlying residential property values in Mallorca” (please note the very important reference to underlying values, something very different to, for example, asking prices!).
+My conclusion at the time was that we might indeed be able to call the bottom of the market if we were to define it in terms of reaching the “bottom of the cycle of underlying residential property values in Mallorca” (please note the essential reference to underlying values, something very different to, for example, asking prices!).
 More specifically:

 March 2010 Market Report Conclusions